zhevron/gulp-deploy-git/README.md

 - `message`

   The commit message to use when pushing to the remote deployment repository.
+  If omitted, Git will be used to determine the last commit message and use that.

 - `repository`

 	The remote Git repository to push to.

+- `remoteBranch`

+  The remote branch to clone and push to.
+Defaults to `master`.

 - `branches`

 	Only trigger deployment on the following branch(es).
+Defaults to `master`.

 - `debug`